 Our basil pesto scrambled eggs recipe makes a delicious eggs dish that has long been one of my favourites.
 We’ve been making this scrambled eggs dish for decades – long before the Tik Tok pesto eggs of eggs fried in basil pesto went viral and continues to ‘inspire’ copycat recipes keen on some of that viral traffic.

-The dish we’ve long called pesto eggs is nothing like the #pestoeggs made famous on Tik Tok – it consists of soft scrambled eggs with basil pesto piled onto sourdough, drizzled with pesto oil, and sprinkled with grated Parmigiano-Reggiano, pine nuts, and fresh basil leaves.
+The dish we’ve long called pesto eggs is nothing like the #pestoeggs currently being cooked around the world thanks to Tik Tok – it consists of soft scrambled eggs with basil pesto piled onto sourdough, drizzled with pesto oil, and sprinkled with grated Parmigiano-Reggiano, pine nuts, and fresh basil leaves.
 For us, it’s become a classic scrambled eggs dish.

 This pesto scrambled eggs recipe is the latest recipe in our series of Weekend Eggs dishes.
 If you haven’t visited us here in a while, we revived our Weekend Eggs series on quintessential breakfast eggs dishes from around the world, which we first launched with Grantourismo over a decade ago.